Goppinti Alludu: Reception

 Jeevi from Idlebrain.com gave a three-star rating and commented, "EVV exploited and played with the unexposed comic timing of Balayya in this film.
 He has done a wonderful job".
 Another critic commended the film saying, "Goppinti Alludu is a laugh riot all through, you'll enjoy it."
 Andhra Today wrote "The director attempts a novel approach with a run-of-the-mill story by playing up the comical aspect thereby providing good entertainment to the audience.
 EVV Satyanarayana known for his acumen with rib-tickling comedy, does not optimize on his potential in this family drama".
+Indiainfo wrote "EVV has packed in a lot of comedy and melodrama to make the film a safe bet at the box office.
+However, the comedy transcends limits of decency at places and is a disgrace to the female characters in the film.
+Balakrishna's acting is obviously targeted at his fans and the frontbenchers.
+Both the leading ladies, Simran and Sanghavi do justice to their respective roles".